JaabirAdekunle-Jimoh/RockbusterStealth_SQL/README.md

 ## Data

-The dataset comprises a database with the following tables: payment rental store
+The database has the following tables:

+payment
+rental
+store